Lachlan1005/Fermi-Pasta-Ulam-Problem/README.md

 ## Perturbed Case

 The main focus of this project.
 The parameter $\gamma$ can be set to 2 or 3 to solve for the quadratic or cubic perturbation cases respectively.
 The energies and states are solved for in **nonLin_FPU.py**, and the modal spectra are solved for in **modeSpectra.py**.
+To study thermalisation more rigorously, **modeSpectra.py** is also able to solve for the Shannon entropies of the system.

 ## Instructions and Notes